- Run dishwashers and washing machines with full loads only.

 - Do not use the toilet as a waste basket or ashtray.

 - Leaking toilets throughout the U.S. waste on average 9.5 gallons per day.
 Audible leaks can waste hundreds of gallons each day.
-Many things can cause a toilet leak such as a worn or broken flapper valves, ballcocks, refill valves and valve seals.
+Many things can cause a toilet leak.
+Examples include worn or broken flapper valves, ballcocks, refill valves, and valve seals.

 - Contact your plumber if you suspect a leak, and check out our web page containing tips on finding leaks.